top of page

 CONSULTANT / FOUNDING PARTNER

 He holds a Master of Fine Arts in Screenwriting from the University of Southern California and a Bachelor of Arts in Communication from the University of Michigan.
+That background in narrative and communication is central to his consulting work: Sonny helps institutions find and tell emergent stories from their data, whether that's for an accreditation visit, a board presentation, or a case for new market expansion.

 Rosa Belerique